mushroomfire/mdapy/README.rst

 Overview
 --------

-The **mdapy** python library is developed by the **Yong-Chao Wu & Jian-Li Shao Group at the Beijing Institute of Technology**, which provides an array of powerful, flexible, and straightforward tools to analyze atomic trajectories generated from Molecular Dynamics (MD) simulations.
+The **mdapy** python library provides an array of powerful, flexible, and straightforward tools to analyze atomic trajectories generated from Molecular Dynamics (MD) simulations.
 The library is fully cross-platform, making it accessible to users in **Windows, Linux, and Mac OS**.
 Benefited by the `TaiChi <https://github.com/taichi-dev/taichi>`_ project,